 Discrete manufacturing is the production of distinct items.
 Automobiles, furniture, toys, smartphones, and airplanes are examples of discrete manufacturing products.
-You can easily identify a single item produced by discreet manufacturing.
+You can easily identify a single item produced by discrete manufacturing.

 If this definition fits, then OEE is for you.
 You should be concerned about factors such as availability, performance efficiency, and quality rate.
 These factors are central to your success.

-Process industries are those who run a continuous batch where distinction between one unit and another is not easily identified.
-Power generation, oil production, transport, and refining, as well as many petrochemical processes fall into this category.
+Process industries are those that run a continuous batch where the distinction between one unit and another is not easily identified.
+Power generation, oil production, transport, and refining, as well as many petrochemical processes, fall into this category.